dleurs/rlcraft/README.md

 default-pool > 1 node (instead of 3)<br/>
 nodes > Select n1, n1-standard-2<br/>
+security > uncheck Activate integrity surveillancy<br/>
 Create<br/>
 Wait a few minuts<br/>

 ## 3. Access the VM, create path to files to your server

-On GCP, go to Compute Engine, and connect in SSH, then execute :
+On GCP, go to Compute Engine, and connect in SSH, then execute :<br/>
 `sudo su --`<br/>
 `cd ..`<br/>
 `pwd`<br/>